-The early bird gets the worm, or in this case, a celestial spectacle of the meteors beaming through a starlit galaxy.
-The Perseid meteor showers, which have been active for over a month, are set to peak in the dark hours before dawn the morning of August 12.
-It’s four days after the new moon on August 8 which make for stellar sky-gazing conditions, according to Space.com
+The early bird gets the worm, or in this case, a sublime spectacle of meteors showering through a starlit sky.
+The Perseid meteor shower, which has been active for some weeks now, is set to peak on the night of Friday, August 12, and the morning of Saturday, August 13.

 [Featured image: @xohumanox via Unsplash]